KV Store

 Native JavaScript API for Functions

-Store and retrieve session data, feature flags, and counters with no extra network hops.
+Access KV Store directly from Functions to store and retrieve sessions, flags, and counters without extra network hops.

 Store any data type, no schema required